gittyvas/google-ad-clicker-premium/README.md

 ## How to run

+* Please read all the config option explanations and FAQ section before starting.

 * You need to see `(env)` at the beginning of your command prompt that is showing virtual environment is activated.

 * Before running the below commands for the first time, run `python ad_clicker.py -q test` once and end it by pressing CTRL+C after seeing the browser opened.